-How to Buy Bitcoins in Nigeria
+How to Buy Bitcoin in Nigeria

 Bitcoin seems to be growing popular in Nigeria in the past few years.
-This guide covers the legality of Bitcoin in Nigeria, how popular it is, which Bitcoin exchanges you can use to buy it and more.
+This guide covers the legality of Bitcoin in Nigeria, how popular it is, which Bitcoin exchanges you can use to buy it, and more.

-How to Buy Bitcoin in Nigeria summary
+How to Buy Bitcoin in Nigeria Summary

 While Bitcoin is not accepted as an official currency in Nigeria, you can own and trade it on exchanges.
 To quickly get Bitcoin in Nigeria, follow the steps below: